Where should you go in Scotland? What are the most beautiful parts?

 - If you want to stay a few days in the heart of the region, I recommend the small village of Poolewe - see best rated options

-4 - Orkney Islands - where to go in Scotland for ancient history
+4 - The islands of Orkney - where to go in Scotland for ancient history

 Where are the Orkney islands?